mitdbg/palimpzest/README.md

 1. Set `pdfprocessing: modal` in the config.yaml file.
 2. Run `modal deploy src/palimpzest/tools/allenpdf.py`.
 This will remotely install the modal function so you can run it.
 (Actually, it's probably already installed there, but do this just in case.
 Also do it if there's been a change to the server-side function inside that file.)

+## Configuring for Code Generation Solution

+**Currently code generation is inconsistent with parallel execution.**

+If you want to enable LLM generating code to perform batch operations, you have to modify the config.yaml (by default, Palimpzest uses `~/.palimpzest/config_default.yaml`) so that `codegen: true` is set.

+Furthermore, you can modify the following parameters to influence the code generation process:
+- `codegen_num_ensemble`: how many parallel code snippets to generate.
+Default to `4`.
+- `codegen_validation`: whether to fix code based on error feedback.
+Default to `False`.
+(TODO, no actual influence now)
+- `codegen_num_iterations`: number of max iterations for code fixing.
+Must have `codegen_validation=True` to have any effect.
+Default to `5`.
+- `codegen_num_max_examples`: number of max validation examples for code fixing.
+Must have `codegen_validation=True` to have any effect.
+Default to `20`.

 ## Python Demo